Fee Payment

 Lifestyle Modifications: Diet, exercise, and weight management are cornerstones of diabetes management and play a pivotal role in achieving glycemic control and improving overall health.

-• Diet: Emphasize a balanced diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats.
+• Diet: Emphasise a balanced diet rich in fruits, vegetables, whole grains, lean proteins, and healthy fats.
 Limit intake of refined sugars, saturated fats, and processed foods.
 Carbohydrate counting and portion control can help manage blood glucose levels.

 • Exercise: Engage in regular physical activity, aiming for at least 150 minutes of moderate-intensity aerobic exercise per week, supplemented with resistance training.
 Exercise helps lower blood glucose levels, improve insulin sensitivity, and promote weight loss.